vuejs/pinia/README.md

 ## 👉 [Demo](https://vcuiu.csb.app/)

 ⚠️⚠️⚠️ This project is experimental, it's an exploration of what a _Store_ could be like using [the composition api](https://vue-composition-api-rfc.netlify.com).
-It works for Vue 2 by using the [official library](https://github.com/vuejs/composition-api).
+It works for Vue 2 by using the [official plugin](https://github.com/vuejs/composition-api) to add Composition API support to Vue 2.

 **If you are looking for the version compatible with Vue 3.x, check the [`v2` branch](https://github.com/posva/pinia/tree/v2)**

 What I want is to inspire others to think about ways to improve Vuex and come up with something that works very well with the composition api.
-Ideally it could also be used without it. **@vue/composition-api is necessary**.
+Ideally it could also be used without it.
+Note **@vue/composition-api must be installed and used by your application** for Pinia to work.

 There are the core principles that I try to achieve with this experiment: